sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1) This support is external to app, hence adapts well with III party applications, bgp, teamd, ...
 2) This feature can be added to released builds too, as all it takes is to copy two files into each container and restart rsyslogd in the container
 3) The regex for parsing being local to container, it supports any container upgrade transaparently.
-4) The rsyslog plugin binary is maintained by host, hence provide a overall control across all containers.
-5) The message parsing load is distributed as per container.
-Within a container parsing could be done at the granularity of per process with no extra cost as rsyslogd already pre-parsed it per-process, *always*
+4) The message parsing load is distributed as per container.
+Within a container parsing could be done at the granularity of per process with no extra cost as rsyslogd already pre-parsed it per-process.

 ###### con:
-1) Two step process for devs, as for each new/updated log message ***for an event***, add/update regex as needed.
-Updating code directly to raise the event will help avoid this.
+1) Two step process for devs.
+For each new/updated log message ***for an event*** in the code, remember to add/update regex as needed.
-2) The rsyslogd is *required*.
-It should be treated as critical process in each container.
-3) Yet, unit/nightly tests can help ensure both steps are done

 ### Event reporting